+How Does Wildfire Smoke Affect Your Health?
 Wildfire smoke that occurs during fire season can cause harm in multiple ways.
-It can hurt the eyes, irritate the respiratory system, and worsen chronic diseases, such as heart and lung disease.
-In this blog post, we’ll discuss how wildfire smoke can affect your health and tips to protect yourself after exposure.
+It can hurt the eyes, irritate the respiratory system, and worsen chronic diseases like heart and lung disease.
+In this blog post, we’ll discuss how wildfire smoke can affect your health and provide tips to protect yourself after exposure.

-Wildfire smoke is a form of air pollution that causes problems for those with respiratory disease, including the very young and the elderly.
-It is a mixture of small individual compounds of gas, water vapor, and other fine particles.
+Wildfire smoke is a form of air pollution that causes problems for those with respiratory disease, including the young and the elderly.
+It is a mixture of small individual compounds of gas, water vapour, and other fine particles.
 This mostly comes after wood or other organic materials burn.

 Some factors determine whether a person will experience smoke-related problems.
-These include the mouth of the length you are exposed to smoke, your age, and whether you have any underlying medical condition.
+These include the length of time you are exposed to smoke, your age, and whether you have any underlying medical condition.

 If you are experiencing a serious reaction after smoke exposure, seek medical attention immediately.